Maribel Ramírez

 Maribel Ramírez (born Maribel Ramírez de Jesús on 28 June 1986) is a Mexican professional boxer.
-She has held the WBA female super flyweight title since 2018 and has challenged twice for the WBC female super flyweight title in 2012 and 2013.
+She is a former WBA female super flyweight World title holder.

 Early life

 Maribel Ramírez de Jesús was born on 28 June 1986.
 She made her boxing debut in July 2009, achieving a win by TKO over Tanzet Ramirez.
 Her boxing nickname is "Pantera," which is Spanish for "Panther."

 Professional career

 With a record of six wins and a draw from her first seven fights, in November 2010 Ramírez faced Mariana Juárez for the interim World Boxing Council World Female Flyweight Title, losing by knockout.
 Following this she achieved a points victory over Guadalupe Bautista in February 2011, before losing to Esmeralda Moreno for the World Boxing Council Silver Female Light Fly Title in November 2011.
 Her next three fights saw mixed results – a loss, a win, and a draw.

 In November 2012, Ramírez was a late replacement for Shondel Alfred to fight Zulina Muñoz for the vacant WBC female super flyweight title, after Alfred was found to be pregnant.
 Munoz won by unanimous decision, with all three judges scoring the contest 96–94 in her favour.
 Ramírez lost again to Munoz for the title in August 2013, being knocked out in the first round.

 After a defeat of Esmeralda Moreno in February 2014, Ramírez lost three successive fights for the interim World Boxing Association World Female Light Fly Title, against Linda Laura Lecca in November 2014, Joselyn Arroyo Ruiz in March 2015, and Dayana Cordero in May 2016.

 Ramírez became WBA female super flyweight world champion by defeating Lecca by majority decision in May 2018.
 She made a successful defence against former world champion Aniya Seki in October 2018.

+Ramírez lost her title to Clara Lescurat going down by split decision in Buenos Aires, Argentina, on 24 June 2022.